Myosotella myosotis: Description

-The shell is yellowish to brownish, smooth or with fine striation.
-It is shiny.
-There are 7-8 slightly convex whorls.
-The apertural margin is white and usually with a white layer at the parietal side.
-The parietalis is very strong and horizontal and often a small second parietalis is present.
-The columellaris is strong and the umbilicus is usually covered.
-The form denticulata has 3-6 short and thin folds (like drops) near the palatal margin at the inner lip.
+The shell varies from yellowish to brownish in color and can be either smooth or finely striated, with a shiny surface.
+It typically features 7 to 8 slightly convex whorls.
+The apertural margin is white, often accompanied by a white layer on the parietal side.
+The parietalis is robust, horizontal, and often accompanied by a smaller secondary parietalis.
+The columellaris is also strong, and the umbilicus is usually covered.
+The form denticulata is characterized by 3 to 6 short, thin folds resembling droplets near the palatal margin of the inner lip.

 Molecular phylogenetics

 The complete nucleotide sequence of the mitochondrial genome of Myosotella myosotis has been available since 2008.

 Distribution

 As a native snail this species is found in the following countries and islands: